A CueHit logo.

 A CueHit mockup.

-The feedback we've received was amazing.
-Responders loved the feedback board, and wanted to have a dedicated screen for everyone to see.
-So we've created a massive UI with positive feedback messages being cycled through - optimized for large screens in the middle of the room that everyone can see and hopefully makes them see the positive impact they have on the community.
+The feedback we received was amazing.
+Responders loved the feedback board and wanted a dedicated screen everyone could see, so we created a large-screen UI that cycles through positive feedback messages and shows the impact responders have on the community.

 A CueHit mockup.